iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted150003/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.md.covid19.exposurenotifications 3 reviews"/>
 </p>

+> I have to "assume" it works - haven't received an alert, and I have no idea if I've actually been near anyone with the disease.
+I've had a couple of negative tests and the first vaccine dose so I'm cautiously optimistic.<br> :date: __2021-02-26 14:22:12__

 > Okay<br> :date: __2021-01-25 15:36:44__

 > Finally Maryland is aboard with this Alert system.<br> :date: __2021-01-18 17:03:51__